-This program is offered through Penn State Erie-Behrend and runs once in two years.
-This will run again in Summer 2014.
-Please see their website for more information on how to apply.
+This program is offered through Penn State Erie-Behrend and runs once every two years.
+This program will run in Summer 2016.
+Please see the Penn State Behrend website for more information on how to apply.

 Housing and Meals

-You will stay in Ryerson University housing, located in downtown Toronto.
-Housing will be in private rooms with private bathrooms, television, telephone and air conditioning; kitchen, laundry and lounge facilities are shared among students on the same floor.
-You will be responsible for providing your own meals.
-High-speed internet access and parking are available for additional fees.
+Students will stay in Ryerson University housing, located in downtown Toronto.
+Housing will be in private rooms with private bathrooms, television, telephone, internet access and air conditioning; kitchen, laundry and lounge facilities are shared among students on the same floor.
+Students will be responsible for providing their own meals.
+Parking will be available for an additional fee.

 Financial Aid & Scholarships

 Penn State students studying through Education Abroad can use most components of their existing financial aid packages toward the cost of study abroad.
 This may include federal and state grants, VA educational benefits, federal student loans, and University scholarships and grants.
 Notable exceptions include work-study awards and some athletic scholarships.

 The University Office of Global Programs also administers a number of grants and scholarships.
 Eligibility is based on academic excellence and/or financial need.
 There is also funding available for study abroad programs in diverse locations and for students from diverse backgrounds.
 In most cases, applicants should have a current year FAFSA on file with the Office of Student Aid.
 Funding opportunities may also be available through Penn State academic departments.
 For detailed information on financial aid and scholarship opportunities and application procedures, please visit theFunding Study Abroadsection of the Global Penn State website.